bhar133/Medical-Database/README.md

 To Run the Frontend, open frontend.py and change the database variables in line 7-11 to your connections host, user, and password.
 In terminal run the command pip install pymysql
 Then run using the command python frontend.py

-    Next: Run script to fill tables with mock data
-    -> source script.sql;

-    Here is a command i ran to put an example person in the patients table:
-        INSERT INTO Patients (patient_id, first_name, last_name, date_of_birth, contact_number, medical_history)
-        VALUES (1, 'John', 'Doe', '1990-01-01', 1234567890, 'None');
-    To see that data run this:
-        SELECT * FROM Patients;

 Test Queries